jamie33o/Project2/README.md

 ### Structure

-The website consists of 3 pages (welcome overlay screen/page, quiz page, 404 error page).
-The pages are structured in an easy-to-navigate framed pattern allowing visitors to quickly consume key information within the center of the screen.
-On the menu screen at the top center of the page the visitor will notice the quiz game logo, then followed under it is the mute/sound button then the start button then the instructions button and lastly the leader board button.
-This allows the user to quickly understand the name of the game, start the game, how to play, and how to toggle sound/music on or off.
+The website comprises three pages: a welcome overlay screen/page, a quiz page, and a 404 error page.
+These pages follow a user-friendly and easily navigable framed pattern, enabling visitors to swiftly access key information at the center of the screen.

+On the menu screen, located at the top center of the page, visitors will immediately notice the quiz game logo.
+Positioned below the logo are the mute/sound button, the start button, the instructions button, and finally, the leader board button.
+This intuitive layout ensures that users can quickly grasp the name of the game, commence playing, understand the gameplay instructions, and conveniently toggle sound or music on or off.

 #### Welcome Overlay menu Screen/Page

-- The main game page, with a background consisting spot lights effect and gradient of light to dark blue also contains:
+- On the main game page, you will be greeted with a captivating background featuring spotlight effects and a gradient of light to dark blue.
+The following essential elements are also present on this page:
   - Register/Log in form
   - The Logo
   - Sound mute/unmute toggle icon.